Share Now: History

 Since inception, car2go withdrew from several locations, including Britain, where it closed its service in London and Birmingham after only a year of operation.
 Because of a lack of charging stations, car2go in San Diego, California, replaced its all-electric vehicle fleet with gasoline-powered cars starting on 1 May 2016.
 When the service started in 2011, car2go expected 1,000 charging stations to be deployed around the city, but only 400 were in place by early 2016.
 As a result, an average of 20% of the carsharing fleet is unavailable at any given time because the cars are either being charged or do not have enough charge to be driven.
 At the end of 2016 car2go left the San Diego market.

 In January 2018, Daimler and BMW appeared to prepare the merger of their carsharing subsidiaries to strengthen their market position.
 On March 1, 2018, Daimler announced that its subsidiary Daimler Mobility Services had acquired the 25% stake of minority shareholder Europcar Group for an undisclosed amount to now hold 100% of car2go's European subsidiary.
 The new combined company is called ShareNow.

 Downsizing

-In late 2019, the company announced that it would close all North American operations (New York City NY, Seattle WA, Denver CO, and Washington DC in the United States; Montreal QC, and Vancouver BC in Canada) on 29 February 2020 because of excessive competition, increasing costs of operation and its limited infrastructure for supporting electric vehicles.
+In late 2019, the company announced that it would close all North American operations (New York City NY, Seattle WA, Denver CO, Austin TX, and Washington DC in the United States; Montreal QC, and Vancouver BC in Canada) on 29 February 2020 because of excessive competition, increasing costs of operation and its limited infrastructure for supporting electric vehicles.

 Service in London, Brussels and Florence would also cease because of inadequate usage.
 That would leave ShareNow with operations in 18 cities in Europe, locations that "show the greatest potential for profitable growth and mobility innovation", according to the company.